 The Habanero geothermal field is located in the northeast of South Australia, near the Queensland border (Figure 1).
-Drilling and related fieldwork began in 2002 and is spread across the company's Geothermal Retention Licenses (GRLs) 3 to 12, totalling 985 km2.
+Drilling and related fieldwork began in 2002 and is spread across the company's Geothermal Retention Licenses (GRLs) 3 to 12, which have a total area of 985 km2.
 To date, six deep wells have been drilled into the granite ranging from a depth of between 3,629 m TVD at Savina 1 to 4,852 m TVD at Jolokia 1.
 The majority of work has been confined to the Habanero field where four wells have been drilled to depths between 4,200-4,400 m TVD.

-Figure 1 : Location of Habanero Project
+Figure 1: Location of Habanero Project.